-A tilt out hamper is an very good choice because it is looks like a nice piece of furniture but the front opens to reveal a collection bin that tilts for ease of unloading.
+A tilt-out hamper is a very good choice because it looks like a nice piece of furniture but the front opens to reveal a collection bin that tilts for ease of unloading.
 The inner bin can be lined with a lightweight bag to make transporting clothes to the laundry room or laundromat easier.

-Tilt out hampers come in a variety of colors and cabinet styles from contemporary to traditional.
-They are available with single, double or triple bins for sorting white, darks and dry clean only clothes.
+Tilt-out hampers come in a variety of colors and cabinet styles from contemporary to traditional.
+They are available with single, double or triple bins for sorting whites, darks, and dry clean only clothes.

 02 of 06

-Upright hampers come in many materials from bamboo to wicker to plastic.
+Upright hampers come in many materials from bamboo to rattan to plastic.
 They can be found in every color and every price range.

 03 of 06